TheRealMesteven/pulsar-mod-loader/README.md

 - [Adaptor](https://github.com/PULSAR-Modders/pulsar-mod-loader/tree/master/PulsarModLoader.Adaptor) - BepInEx adaptor which allows the manager and mods to be loaded through BepInEx.

+### Mod Locations
+Currently, mods are primarily found on the [Pulsar Lost Colony: Crew Matchup Server][8] (Unofficial Discord).
+They will be coming soon to Thunderstore however.

 ## Features

 - [x] Method to inject mods into the game